PoseGAM: Robust Unseen Object Pose Estimation via Geometry-Aware Multi-View Reasoning: Overview

 \section{Overview}

 In this supplementary material, we first examine the fragility of multi-view foundation models under appearance-inconsistent inputs in Appendix~\ref{app: fragile}.
 We then provide additional details about our constructed dataset in Appendix~\ref{app: dataset}.
 Appendix~\ref{app: implement} presents the implementation details of our network architecture, training procedure, inference pipeline, and evaluation setup.
+In Appendix~\ref{app: more quantitative}, we provide additional quantitative comparisons with existing methods, including runtime and memory costs, the number of reference images, and performance after applying refinement networks, along with ablation studies of our dataset.
 Finally, we include additional qualitative comparison results in Appendix~\ref{app: visual}.